Polonosuchus: Discovery

 It was described as Teratosaurus silesiacus in 2005 by Tomasz Sulej, and was transferred to the genus Polonosuchus by Brusatte et al. in 2009.
 However, it is still considered closely related to the remaining Teratosaurus species, Teratosaurus suevicus.
 In Polonosuchus, the rostromedial foramen is on the medial surface of the maxilla, and the foramina for replacement teeth are not connected by a dental groove but are set together in a straight line, unlike in Teratosaurus.
-It also had a larger first dental alveolus than Teratosaurus, no different in size from alveoli 2-4, shorter overall maxillae (165 mm as opposed to 245 mm), and a large ridge between the palatal process and the dental alveoli which is not present in Teratosaurus at all.
+It also had a larger first dental alveolus than Teratosaurus, no different in size from alveoli 2-4, smaller overall maxillae (165 mm as opposed to 245 mm), and a large ridge between the palatal process and the dental alveoli which is not present in Teratosaurus at all.